DataDog/documentation/content/en/integrations/guide/aws-cloudwatch-metric-streams-with-kinesis-data-firehose.md

 ### Results

 Once the stack is successfully created, wait five minutes for Datadog to recognize the change.
-To validate completion, go to the **Metric Collection** tab in Datadog’s [AWS Integration page][1] and verify that the activated regions appear for the selected account.
+To validate completion, go to the **Metric Collection** tab in Datadog’s [AWS integration page][1] and verify that the activated regions appear for the selected account.

 {{< img src="integrations/guide/aws-cloudwatch-metric-streams-with-kinesis-data-firehose/active-region.png" alt="The CloudWatch Metric Streams section of the Metric Collection tab of the AWS integration page with one activated region" responsive="true" style="width:60%;">}}